SEAME-pt/JetPackJoyRide/docs/ADR/lane_keeping/adr_000_algoritm_&_architecture.md

 # ADR-006: Lane Detection Implementation Strategy for ROS2 Nodes

 ## Context
-The JetRacer project requires reliable lane detection capabilities for assisted driving features.
+For this module, our system requires reliable lane detection capabilities for assisted driving features.
 The implementation needs to process camera feed data and provide accurate lane information to the control system.
 There are multiple approaches to implementing lane detection, each with different trade-offs.

 The key considerations are:
-- **Processing Power**: Limited computational resources on Raspberry Pi
 - **Reliability**: Consistent lane detection under varying conditions
 - **Maintainability**: Ability to improve and modify the implementation
-- **Development Effort**: Time and expertise required for implementation
+- **Development Effort**: Time and expertise required for implementations
 - **Flexibility**: Ability to adapt to different road conditions
-- **Distributed Processing**: Potential to offload processing to a separate computer
+- **Processing Power**: Limited computational resources of our system?

-## Decision
+## Decisions
 We could be implementing a modular architecture that allows different lane detection strategies while maintaining consistent interfaces.
 The two main implementation approaches are:

 1. **Classical Computer Vision Approach**: